 Italy

-The Italian non-dom tax programme allows individuals to pay a flat €200,000 annual tax on foreign income, regardless of the amount earned, for up to 15 years.
-This increase from the previous €100,000 rate applies to individuals who establish their tax residence in Italy after August 10, 2024.
+The Italian non-dom tax program allows individuals to pay a flat €300,000 annual tax on foreign income, regardless of the amount earned, for up to 15 years.

 Eligibility